drop2jyoti/Facial-Recognition/README.md

 # Facial Recognition System

 A robust facial recognition system built with FastAPI, PyTorch, and Redis.
-This system provides face registration, verification, and identification capabilities with a secure API interface.
+This system provides face registration, verification, and identification capabilities through a secure API and a user-friendly web interface.

 ## Features

-- Face registration and verification
-- Face identification against registered faces
+- Face registration, verification, and identification via API and Web UI
 - Secure API with key-based authentication
 - Rate limiting to prevent abuse
 - Redis-based embedding storage